-They would add dubious ingredients to their beer, such as hallucinogenic plants, wood shavings, soot and other potentially deadly bits and pieces.
-In doing so, they were able to change the flavour of the beer and claim a superior recipe had been used, in order to add a hefty price increase to their drops.
+There were a select few unscrupulous brewers who wanted to take advantage of everyone’s love for and reliance on the amber liquid.
+They would add dubious ingredients to their beer, such as hallucinogenic plants, wood shavings, soot and other potentially harmful ingredients.
+In doing so, they were able to change the flavour of the beer and claim a superior recipe had been used, and add a hefty price increase to their drops.

 As time moved on, the Purity Law stayed in place and beer enthusiasts came up with ways to brew new, tasty beers.
 Prohibition led to innovation and innovation led to Germany becoming known as the “beer capital” of the world.

 Over the years, the law has been relaxed slightly to include a few simple additions like coriander, yeast, bay leaf and wheat.
 Many think the law should be abolished entirely and allow room for modern craft beer brewers to set up shop in Germany.
-What are your thoughts?